SSDRC

 If you have a medical disability that is so severe that it prevents you from performing normal daily activities including substantial work activity, you may qualify for disability benefits.

-In order to determine if you are eligible for benefits under the SSD or SSI program (the program you file under will be determined at the time of application), you first must contact Social Security to initiate a claim for disability.
+In order to determine if you are eligible for benefits under SSD or SSI (the program you file under will be determined at the time of application), you first must contact Social Security to initiate a claim for disability.
 You can do this online, or by contacting a local social security office and arranging for either an in-person disability application interview, or by arranging to have a telephone interview conducted by a field office claims representative.

 While the online process may seem simpler, in actuality it saves no processing time on a case.
 Additionally, the online process does not allow claimants to ask important questions about filing their claim.